likhitha9reddy/AutomationAnywhereAPIs/AAGraphAPIs1.md

 ### Downloading the Input File
 *Replace the values in <> with actual values*
 Request Type : GET
-URI : <input-file-download-url>
+URI : '<input-file-download-url>'
 Authentication Mode : No Authentication
-Download File: <file-path-for-download>
+Download File: '<file-path-for-download>'

 Response: It will download the file using URL.
-*<input-file-download-url> is a pre-authenticated link to download the input file and usually expired within few minutes.
+*'<input-file-download-url>' is a pre-authenticated link to download the input file and usually expired within few minutes.
 No authentication headers are needed for this.*

 ### Changing status to 'Bot Processing'
 *Replace the values in <> with actual values*
 Request Type : POST
-URI : https//graph.microsoft.com/v1.0/sites/<site-id>/drives/<drive-id>/items/<item-id>/listItem/fields
+URI : 'https//graph.microsoft.com/v1.0/sites/<site-id>/drives/<drive-id>/items/<item-id>/listItem/fields'
 Content Type : JSON (application/json)
 Custom Parameters :
 {